noah2709/Discord-Bot/README.md

 - [x] Add the free champion rotation to the bot
 - [x] Rewrite the welcome.py ( Read the welcome channel directly from the config )
 - [x] Let users register their lol Account to see information about theirselfes
-- [ ] Add the new commands to the custom help command
+- [x] Add the new commands to the custom help command
 - [ ] Add "Live Game" to the bot ( To check the enemys while ingame )
-- [ ] Rewrite the lolinfo command ( Get the code cleaner with more custom functions )
+- [ ] Rewrite the lolinfo command ( Get the code cleaner with more custom functions (In Progress...))